 Q: What is the optimal herbicide treatment timing?

 Treat in late winter or early spring when thistles are still rosettes to maximize spring forage production.
-While there are several herbicides that are effective on large, bolted thistle, the spring forage response will be decreased the later you wait to spray.
-Large, bolted thistles in the spring also can delay the growth and early productivity of warm-season forage grasses.
+While several herbicides are effective on large, bolted thistle, the risk of forage injury increases the longer you wait to spray.
+Large, bolted thistles in the spring can also delay the growth and early productivity of warm-season forage grasses.

 Q: Can I spray later in the spring to gain some residual control of summer weeds?

-To prevent seed production, herbicides need to be applied by the bud stage before flowers open.
+To prevent seed production, apply by the bud stage before flowers open.
 Thistles may take an entire month to die when sprayed at the bud stage.
 This application timing can provide some residual control of certain summer annual weeds, including horseweed, bitterweed, and spiny pigweed.
 Spiny pigweed, however, will break through sooner than other annual weeds.
-Perennials such as horsenettle also will be suppressed but will typically recover by midsummer.
+Perennials such as horsenettle will also be suppressed but will typically recover by midsummer.

 Q: Are fall-timed herbicide applications effective for thistle control?